bytedance/g3/g3keymess/README.md

 cargo build --profile release-lto -p g3keymess -p g3keymess-ctl
 ```

-See [Packaging](../doc/packaging.md) if you want to build binary packages or docker images.
+See [Build and Package](../doc/build_and_package.md) if you want to build binary packages or docker images.

 ## Features